-Home / Dharma / Pema Chödrön: Letter to the Shambhala Community
+Home / Testimonial-Offering / Pema Chödrön: Letter to the Shambhala Community

 This article is a repost of the emailing sent on September 22 by the Shambhala Transition Task Force with a letter written by Ani Pema Chödrön to the whole Shambhala Community: